 Active Membership is neither a certification of sustainability nor a claim that we are doing things perfectly and have all the answers — none of us are at this point.
 Yet it does entail transparency in the assessment, reporting, and reduction of climate impact, the setting of targets in line with science, and the search for working solutions.

-We encourage all of our peers and colleagues to visit the Gallery Climate Coalition website to learn more about the initiative and how to get involved.
+We encourage everyone to visit the Gallery Climate Coalition website to learn more about the initiative and how to get involved.

 Active Membership Press Release, 10 May 2023.